Ash Wednesday Storm of 1962: Impacts

-The Weather Bureau described the storm as "one of the most damaging extratropical cyclones to hit the United States coastline," with damage estimated around $200 million.
+The Weather Bureau described the storm as "one of the most damaging extratropical cyclones to hit the United States coastline," with damage estimated at $200 million.
 The storm destroyed 1,793 houses, and damaged another 16,782.
-According to the American Red Cross, the storm killed 40 people in the United States, with 1,252 people injured.
+According to the American Red Cross, the storm killed 40 people in the United States, with 1,252 injured.

-At the same time of the storm reaching its maturity, the moon was at its perigee – its closest point to Earth during its 28-day elliptical orbit – while the moon was also in alignment with the sun and moon, a set of conditions known as the Perigean spring tide.
+At the same time of the storm reaching its maturity, the moon was at its perigee – its closest point to Earth during its 28-day elliptical orbit – while the moon was also in alignment with the Earth and Sun, a set of conditions known as the Perigean spring tide.
 High tides lasted over five successive high tides.
 The large storm dropped heavy snowfall as far south as Alabama, with the heaviest accumulations in western Virginia and Maryland.
 Little precipitation occurred to the storm's north over New England.

 During the storm, several ships came into danger amid the high waves.
 The British vessel Arthur Albright was blown ashore at Port Tampa, Florida.
 About 200 mi southeast of Charleston, three people were rescued when the yacht Guinevere sank during the storm.
 Offshore Cape Hatteras, a 500 ft tanker broke in two; one member of the crew died while attempting to launch lifeboats, but the remaining crew were rescued by a passing cruise ship and the Navy.
 Two ships – one off Cape Hatteras and another east of Virginia – sustained damage to their rudders.
 A 50 ft wave damaged the Chesapeake lightship east of Cape Henry, Virginia; the lightship had to evacuate, and the Coast Guard sent another ship in its place.
 Two freighters were washed ashore New Jersey, and two fishing trawlers with nine people on board went missing.